syntasso/instruqt-kubecon/10-delete-a-website-deployment/assignment.md

 🔥 Deleting from Kubernetes to match requested state
 ==============

 Catching the desire to delete is not enough.
-You must also complete the reconcilation by actually deleting any created resource.
+You must also complete the reconcilation by actually deleting any previously created resource.

 In this case that will be the deployment and the service.
-You can find these using the the lables saying which website the resources belong to.
+You can find these using the name since your operator provided a specific name when creating the resource.

+> 💡 In more complex scenarios you will likely use labels or annotations to create a more robust clean up strategy, but for this scale operator, name will do just fine!

-For example, first run in the `K8s Shell` tab the following commands:
+For example, first run in the `K8s Shell` tab the following commands to s:

 ```
 kubectl get deployments --selector=website=website-sample